Greenwood High International School

-The pre-school campus follows a mix of Montessori, Froebel's (Kindergarten), Howard Gardner's Multiple Intelligence Theory, and Daniel Goleman’s Emotional Intelligence Theories.
+The pre-school campuses follow a mix of Montessori, Froebel's (Kindergarten), Howard Gardner's Multiple Intelligence Theory, and Daniel Goleman’s Emotional Intelligence Theories.

 Curriculum

-GWH follows IB DP (International Baccalaureate Diploma Program), IGCSE (International General Certificate of Secondary Education) and ICSE (Indian Certificate of Secondary Education) curricula.
+Greenwood High follows IB DP (International Baccalaureate Diploma Program), IGCSE (International General Certificate of Secondary Education) ICSE (Indian Certificate of Secondary Education) and ISC (Indian School Certificate) curricula.
 It has completed the IB authorization process in 2011 and became an IB world school.
 Presently it is offering IB diploma program from ages 14 up to 19 years for secondary school.
-Greenwood High is now affiliated to ISC also which commences from 2015-16.
+Greenwood High is now affiliated to ISC also started in 2015-16.